cloudfoundry/docs-deploying-cf/ec2/configure_aws_micro_bosh.html.md

 Click **Instances** in the left pane.
 Make sure to select N. Virginia as your region.![image alt text](ec2/image_0.png)

-From the dropdown menu next to your login name, and select **Security Credentials**.
+From the dropdown menu next to your login name, select **Security Credentials**.

 ![image alt text](ec2/image_1.png)